 What if a home casting session isn’t an option?

 If a home casting session isn’t an option for you, don’t worry, there are plenty of other ways for us to create beautiful baby keepsakes for you.
-You can visit our workshop in Battersea, or one of our casting venues in Clapham or Fulham.
+You can visit our workshop in Battersea, or one of our casting venues in Clapham.
 And our baby casting kit allows you to take the mould at home and once it’s been taken, we’ll create the same adorable, finished product as we would if we came to visit you at home, to preserve a perfect piece of your family’s history forever.